Reykjanesfólkvangur

 About Reykjanesfólkvangur

 Reykjanesfólkvangur is a country park covering approximately 300 square kilometers of the Reykjanes Peninsula in southwestern Iceland, protecting an active volcanic landscape of fresh lava fields, geothermal areas, dramatic sea cliffs, and the Mid-Atlantic Ridge as it emerges above sea level.
-Located just 15-50 kilometers from Reykjavik, the park encompasses one of Iceland's most geologically dynamic regions, with the 2021-2024 Fagradalsfjall/Sundhnúkur eruption series occurring within or adjacent to park boundaries.
-The area represents the only place on Earth where the Mid-Atlantic Ridge is easily accessible on land, making it globally significant for understanding divergent plate boundary processes.
+[1] Located just 15-50 kilometers from Reykjavik, the park encompasses one of Iceland's most geologically dynamic regions, with the 2021-2024 Fagradalsfjall/Sundhnúkur eruption series occurring adjacent to the park, just to its west.
+[2] The area represents the only place on Earth where the Mid-Atlantic Ridge is easily accessible on land, making it globally significant for understanding divergent plate boundary processes.
 The park serves as both an accessible geological wonderland for visitors and a natural laboratory for earth scientists.

 Wildlife Ecosystems

-The dramatic sea cliffs along the peninsula's southern coast support large seabird colonies including guillemots, razorbills, fulmars, and kittiwakes nesting on the basalt ledges.
-The coastal waters attract grey seals and harbour seals that haul out on rocky shores.
+The dramatic sea cliffs along the peninsula's southern coast at Krýsuvíkurberg host large seabird colonies with tens of thousands of nesting pairs including guillemots, razorbills, fulmars, and kittiwakes.
+[1] The coastal waters attract grey seals and harbour seals that haul out on rocky shores.
 The barren interior lava fields support limited wildlife, though ravens, ptarmigan, and Arctic foxes range across the terrain.
 During spring and summer, oystercatchers, golden plovers, and various wading birds utilize the coastal grasslands and lava field margins for nesting.

 Flora Ecosystems